128technology/docs/docs/intro_downloading_iso.md

 For versions prior to release 5.3, use: `https://software.128technology.com/artifactory/list/generic-128t-legacy-isos-remote/`.

-For versions 5.3 and later, use `https://software.128technology.com/artifactory/list/generic-128t-isos-release-local/<Major>.<Minor>`.
+For versions 5.3 and later, use `https://software.128technology.com/artifactory/list/generic-128t-isos-release-local/<Major>.<Minor>/`.

 You will be prompted for your username and token to access the web page listing the software versions, and will be able to download directly from the page.
-If your client certificate or token is currently installed on your 128T/SSR routers and conductors, you can download software updates from our yum servers or the web page.
+If your client certificate or token is currently installed on your SSR routers and conductors, you can download software updates from our yum servers or the web page.

 ### Downloading from the Command Line